PDLT-University-of-York/test-split-site/docs/ultra/prepare-site.md

     - **Module description**:
     - **Module aims & learning outcomes**:
     - **Module organisation**: topics covered in the five teaching blocks (topics) that lectures are categorised into in this department's modules.
-    - **Module activities**: how the teaching blocks are organised over teh module.
+    - **Module activities**: how the teaching blocks are organised over the module.

     <div markdown class="centered-image">
     ![Module overview page as described in text](images/prepare-site-module-overview-example.png)